breandan/markovian/README.md

 ## Research Questions

 * Is there a way to compile PGMs to [probabilistic circuits](https://web.cs.ucla.edu/~guyvdb/slides/TPMTutorialUAI19.pdf#1)?
-* Is there a algebra that unifies belief prop on PGMs/PCs and backprop on computation graphs?
+* Is there a algebra that unifies [back/belief/expectation/equilibrium]-prop on PGMs/PCs?
 * Is there a family of functions which is closed over differentiation and integration?
 * Is there a tractable inversion sampling procedure for higher dimensional quantiles?
 * Is there a way to perform inference on Bayesian networks [using backprop](https://arxiv.org/pdf/1301.3847.pdf)?